webpack-contrib/mini-css-extract-plugin/.github/CONTRIBUTING.md

 ### Scope

 The scope is subjective & depends on the `type` see above.
-A good example would be a change to a particular class / module.
+A good example of a scope would be a change to a particular class or module.

 ### Subject

 The subject contains a succinct description of the change:

-- use the imperative, present tense: "change" not "changed" nor "changes"
+- use the imperative, present tense: "change" not "changed" or "changes"
 - don't capitalize the first letter
 - no dot (.) at the end

 ### Body

-Just as in the **subject**, use the imperative, present tense: "change" not "changed" nor "changes".
+Just as in the **subject**, use the imperative, present tense: "change" not "changed" or "changes".
-The body should include the motivation for the change and contrast this with previous behavior.
+The body should include the motivation for the change and contrast it with previous behavior.

 ### Footer

-The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes**.
+The footer should include any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes**.

-**Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
-The rest of the commit message is then used for this.
+**Breaking Changes** must start with the word `BREAKING CHANGE:` followed by a space or two new lines.
+The rest of the breaking change details should be provided after this.

 Example